asheroto/winget-install/README.md

 -   All OSes except Server 2019
     -   Installs the NuGet package provider (for PowerShell Gallery)
     -   Installs the [Microsoft.WinGet.Client](https://www.powershellgallery.com/packages/Microsoft.WinGet.Client/) from PowerShell Gallery
-    -   Runs `Repair-WinGetPackageManager -AllUsers` which actually installs `winget` and its dependencies, fixing any issues along the way
+    -   Runs `Repair-WinGetPackageManager -AllUsers` which actually installs `WinGet` and its dependencies, fixing any issues along the way
 -   Server 2019 only
-    -   Uses the UI.Xaml and VCLibs as [recommended by Microsoft](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget-on-windows-sandbox)
+    -   Uses the UI.Xaml and VCLibs as [recommended by Microsoft](https://learn.microsoft.com/en-us/windows/package-manager/WinGet/#install-WinGet-on-windows-sandbox)
-    -   The winget-cli license is downloaded using the latest version from GitHub
+    -   The WinGet-cli license is downloaded using the latest version from GitHub
     -   Installs Visual C++ Redistributable if version 14 or higher is not already installed
-    -   [winget-cli](https://github.com/microsoft/winget-cli) is then installed using the latest version from GitHub
+    -   [WinGet-cli](https://github.com/microsoft/WinGet-cli) is then installed using the latest version from GitHub
     -   Adjust access rights & PATH environment variable
--   Runs command registration if the `winget` command is not detected at the end of installation
+-   Runs command registration if the `WinGet` command is not detected at the end of installation

 ## Setup